Quang-Huy Nguyen

 About Me

-I am currently a second-year Ph.D. student in Computer Science at the Ohio State University, supervised by Prof. Wei-Lun Chao.
-I am generally interested in machine learning and computer vision for open-world machine learning with imperfect data.
+I am a second-year Ph.D. student in Computer Science at The Ohio State University, advised by Prof. Wei-Lun Chao.
+My research focuses on reliable machine learning under imperfect data and distribution shift.

-I obtained my bachelor degree in Computer Engineering at University of Information Technology, Vietnam National University Ho Chi Minh City in late 2020.
-From 2022 to 2024, I was a research assistant at VinUni-Illinois Smart Health Center (VISHC), College of Engineering and Computer Science, VinUni, and AI research resident at FPT Software AI Residency, mentored by Prof Dung D. Le (VinUniversity).
+I received my bachelor’s degree in Computer Engineering from the Vietnam National University Ho Chi Minh City, in 2020.
+From 2022 to 2024, I worked as a research assistant at the VinUni–Illinois Smart Health Center (VISHC) at VinUniversity, and as an AI research resident at the FPT Software AI Residency, mentored by Prof. Dung Le.

-I am actively seeking a Summer 2025 research internship.
+I am currently seeking Summer 2026 research internship.

 Research Interests